Yosemite National Park

 It’s hard to describe the feeling of wanting to be done with something so badly and seeing that the ground below was not getting closer fast enough.

 The moral and daylight was low when we got to the car.
-Our knees were bruised and battered from the constant impact.
+Our knee joints were bruised and battered from the constant impact.
 To add insult to injury, as opposed to celebratory cold beers and dinner, we had to drive around looking for a campsite for the night.

 (We finally found one outside of Yosemite Park)